pdyban/homehab/README.md

 This web app offers Apple Homekit-inspired user interface for controlling your OpenHAB-managed smart home.

+A running web app can be found on Heroku: [https://homehab.herokuapp.com/](https://homehab.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts